alina-yur/graaalvm-deep-dive/README.md

 * Tooling 🔮
   * 👩‍💻 Build reports
 * In the lab 👩‍🔬
+    * _"Why do it?
+Because we can"_
+    * _"We do these things not because they are easy, but because we thought they were going to be easy"_
   * Llama3.java
   * Layers // add img
   * Crema